An opportunity has arisen for an enthusiastic and driven member of staff to teach Gaelic Learners and Gaelic Medium Education in our Secondary.

 The area has one of the fastest growing school age populations in Scotland with 100 new primary places needed per annum.
 Another brand new secondary school is being built in Perth to complement the existing four, and more than 25% of all school children in the area are educated at one of six state-of-the-art community campuses.
 These beautifully designed campuses offer a superb new learning environment, as well as high quality community facilities such as libraries, sports hall, dance and drama studios and conference space.

-We are seeking an enthusiastic, professional, flexible, hard working person to join our Primary Gaelic Medium Education team.
+We are seeking an enthusiastic, professional, flexible, hard working person to join our Modern Languages department as a Gaelic and GME Teacher.

 As part of our safer recruitment measures, Perth & Kinross Council carries out rigorous checks on the right to work in the UK, qualifications, employment history, including references, and fitness to undertake the post.

 Some jobs may have been traditionally carried out predominately by one gender, but we would encourage you to apply if you meet the requirements, irrespective of your gender.